membrane/api-gateway/distribution/examples/stomp-over-websocket-intercepting/README.txt

 PREPARATIONS

-1. download the latest ActiveMQ release at https://github.com/apache/activemq/releases (v5.14.5 as of now)
+1. Download the latest ActiveMQ release at https://github.com/apache/activemq/releases (v5.14.5 as of now)
-2. navigate to the bin/activemq folder in a console
+2. Navigate to the bin/activemq folder in a console
-3. start ActiveMQ by running "activemq start" in the console.
+3. Start ActiveMQ by running "activemq start" in the console.
 This window will remain open